 Placenta praevia is a term given to an abnormally low position of the placenta such that it lies close to, or covers the internal cervical os.
 It is a common cause of antepartum hemorrhage.

-It is a potentially life-threatening condition to both mother and infant, which may result in exsanguination.
+It is a potentially life-threatening condition for both mother and infant, which may result in exsanguination.
 As such, antenatal diagnosis is essential to adequately prepare for childbirth.